RANAJI2004/CMOS-Inverter-/README.md

 <a name="creating-cmos-inverter-schematic"></a>
-## Creating cCMOS Inverter schematic
+## Creating CMOS Inverter schematic